markperdue/vsphere-vm-cloud-init-terraform/blog/post.md

 # Wrap Up
 At this point, all 4 virtual machines are prepped and ready for the next part of the series where we install Kubernetes using ansible.

-Catch the next part of the series at TODO_ONCE_PUBLISHED
+Catch the next part of the series at [Installing your Kubernetes homelab cluster in minutes with Ansible](https://perdue.dev/installing-your-kubernetes-homelab-cluster-in-minutes-with-ansible/)